Using SITL with X-Plane 10/11¶

 Using SITL from MissionPlanner¶

-When you select “Plane” MissionPlanner will download a nightly build of ArduPilot SITL and will then launch SITL.
+When you select “Plane” MissionPlanner will present a selection for downloading the current stable release or a nightly build of ArduPilot.

 You then need to load an appropriate set of parameters for the aircraft (or setup the aircraft just like you would a real aircraft) and enjoy flying as usual with MissionPlanner.